CBL & Vocational Ministers of the Gospel

 In partnership with local churches, CBL offers individual counseling to those already in or preparing for vocational ministries.
 If you are struggling or in a season of uncertainty, we offer help that points to the gospel and provides practical guidance.

 It can be beneficial to sit with someone who is a few laps ahead of you in life and in ministry.
-We would love to grab a coffee and discuss your life and ministry (Titus 2:1-8).
+We would love to grab a coffee or meet virtually to discuss your life and ministry (Titus 2:1-8).

-For more information, or to set up and in-person or virtual appointment, please contact us.
+Please contact us for more information or to set up an in-person or virtual appointment.

 Marriage Counseling and Mentoring